 Other Eligibility Requirements:

-Tsinghua does not accept students who only have PRC, Hong Kong, Macau and Taiwan passport or ID.
+Tsinghua does not accept students who only have a PRC passport or ID.
 Dual passport holders are okay.

 All applicants must also have: